What is "Kosher"

 The written Torah specifies which animals may be eaten and which may not:

-Rodents and insects – Virtually all are prohibited.
-(This rule obliges cleaning/checking some inherently kosher fresh produce – fruit and vegetables – for the presence of forbidden infestation.)
+Rodents and insects: Virtually all are prohibited.
+(This rule obliges cleaning/checking some inherently kosher fresh produce for contamination at a higher standard than the U.S. Government requires.)

 Any product derived from these forbidden animals, such as their milk, eggs or fat, also may not be eaten.
-This rule proves extremely significant, as we shall see, in industrial production of many seemingly "innocent" foodstuffs, which are rendered unacceptable by the use of ingredients such as rennet and civit, derivatives of non-kosher animals.
+This rule proves extremely significant, as we shall see, in industrial production of many seemingly "innocent" foodstuffs, which are rendered unacceptable by the use of ingredients such as rennet and civet musk/civet absolute, which are derivatives of non-kosher animals.

 Produce grown in the Land of Israel is subject to additional laws (tithing, Sabbatical year, etc.) which must be taken into consideration when eating Israeli produce.

-Once produce has been processed – cooked, parboiled, or even squeezed as juice – it can no longer be assumed kosher, because of the pitfalls presented by added ingredients or problematic equipment, as we shall discuss below.
+Once produce has been processed (cooked, parboiled, or even squeezed as juice) it can no longer be assumed to be kosher, because of the pitfalls presented by added ingredients or problematic equipment, as we shall discuss below.

 2. Kosher preparation of meat